BrianHenryIE/SortonsEvents-iOS/README.md

 |---|---|---|---|
 |[Dublin City University](https://itunes.apple.com/ie/app/fomo-dcu/id1037323967?mt=8)|[Trinity College Dublin](https://itunes.apple.com/ie/app/fomo-tcd/id1035135187?mt=8)|[University College Dublin](https://itunes.apple.com/ie/app/fomo-ucd/id977641745?mt=8)|

+## Build

+Clone, run `pod install`, open `SortonsEvents.xcworkspace` and remember to set the Signing Team under one of the targets.
+There are no API keys to set.

 ## Views

 There are four views: Events, News, Directory, About.
 Events shows a list of upcoming events that were created or posted by Facebook pages related to the university.
 The News view is a merged newsfeed of all posts made by the related pages.
 Directory is that list of pages.
 About is meta, contact and sharing.